-Section 3.
-Eligibility.
+SECTION 3.
+ELIGIBILITY.

-a.
-A physician shall meet the eligibility requirements specified in subsection k. of section 2 of this compact to receive an expedited license under the terms and provisions of the compact.

-b.
-A physician who does not meet the eligibility requirements set forth in subsection k. of section 2 of this compact may obtain a license to practice medicine in a member state if the individual complies with all laws and requirements, other than the compact, related to the issuance of a license to practice medicine in that state.
+- (a) A physician must meet the eligibility requirements as defined in Section 2(k) to receive an expedited license under the terms and provisions of the Compact. - (b) A physician who does not meet the requirements of Section 2(k) may obtain a license to practice medicine in a member state if the individual complies with all laws and requirements, other than the Compact, relating to the issuance of a license to practice medicine in that state.